samblenny/markab-dev-journal/README.md

 HTML journal entry index is at: https://samblenny.github.io/markab-dev-journal/

-For now it just links to the journal entries as plaintext markdown files, with names according to the date I wrote them.

-For now, the html index is hand-coded and just has a reverse chronological list of journal entries with links to the markdown files as plain text.
+On 2022-03-17 I implemented a new system with make and Pandoc to convert the markdown entries to html.
+So, now, the html index links to html journal entries instead of raw markdown files.

 All this may change suddenly if I decide I need to reorganize it.
-There's a moderate chance that I might rig up a thing to render the markdown to html files.
-No promises.
 This is a new workflow for me.
 Lots of improvising going on here.

 ## License & Copyright